Q. Are you taking reservations for the 2022 season?

 Q. Is the lake stocked?

-A. Yes, the lake is stocked weekly with rainbow trout.
+A. Yes, the lake is stocked weekly during the summer with rainbow trout.

 Q. What kind of fish are in the lake?